1 2 3

 As Clara Dent-Bogányi, the night's soloist, commented, ″The Viennese Musikverein is one of the most famous concert halls in the world, so it is always a great honour to play here.
 The acoustics of the hall is wonderful.
 I also must add that I am Austrian myself, so performing here is a homecoming.
 Making music in Austria is always an exceptional experience for me, as it is my home country.
 I think that so many musicians in the same family and taking to the stage alongside Tibor are absolutely unique things.
 It is simply marvellous!″ The exceptionally talented artist is also an excellent music educator, giving international masterclasses; she has also developed her own oboe, the CD Model, a name consisting of her own initials.

-The concert in Vienna has also inspired Hungarian music lovers: The orchestra’s travel partner, the Kaposvár office of OTP Travel – more specifically, Enikő Braun and her colleagues – came up with the idea of a musical-cultural trip combined with a museum and concert visit for the weekend.
+The concert in Vienna also inspired Hungarian music lovers: The orchestra’s travel partner, the Kaposvár office of OTP Travel – more specifically, Enikő Braun and her colleagues – came up with the idea of a musical-cultural trip combined with a museum and concert visit for the weekend.
 The participants of the trip could visit Franz Liszt’s birthplace in Doborján (Raiding) and the exhibition of the Viennese Haus der Musik.

 This way, more than fifty music lovers followed the ensemble to Vienna, and the applause of our Pécs fans also escalated PFZ’s success in the Musikverein.